+The momentum budget of a fluid element is a generalised Newtons law.
 The momentum of a fluid element, $\rho \mathbf{u}$ (strictly speaking the momentum density within the fluid), is also a non-conservative fluid property.
 Generally there exists a momentum flux due to advection similarly to dissolved matter density.
 Additionally, there may be forces acting on a fluid element.
 There are two types of forces: